smspillaz/reading/papers/nlp/transformer/competition_level_code_generation_with_alphacode.md

 1. Pre-train a transformer model on GitHub with language modelling objective
 2. Fine-tune the model on competitive programming data using GOLD with tempering as the training objective.
 GOLD is a kind of RL-based text generation objective.
 3. Generate very large numbers of samples for each problem
-4. Flter the samples to obtain a small set of candidaet submissions, using the example tests and clustering to pick different samples.
+4. Flter the samples to obtain a small set of candidate submissions, using the example tests and clustering to pick different samples.

 ## Transformer Model